 (Prerequisite: Admission to the Teacher Education Program or permission of instructor) Students have the opportunity to develop skills and knowledge to effectively teach young children.
 Emphasis is given to planning and implementing an integrated curriculum in the areas of language arts, social studies and science.
-This course also includes a focus on playbased and inquiry-based learning.
+This course also includes a focus on play-based and inquiry-based learning.
 Students gain knowledge and classroom experience in managing groups, lesson planning, teaching, evaluation, reflection, and environmental organization.

-EDU 381: Methods of Developing Concepts
+EDU 381: Methods of Developing Concepts (6 hrs.)

-6 hrs.)

 (Prerequisites: Admission to the Teacher Education Program or permission of instructor.)

-Students learn methodologies for teaching sciences, social students learn methodologies for teaching sciences, social studies and language arts; knowledge about how children learn and how teachers create learning environments in a human relations laboratory; and lesson and cluster planning.
+Students learn methodologies for teaching sciences, social studies and language arts; knowledge about how children learn and how teachers create learning environments in a human relations laboratory; and lesson and cluster planning.
 Campus coursework is enhanced through extensive field experiences in local schools.